Table of Contents Show

 There are quite a few variations, and you can choose to play any of them – they are all great fun!

 One of them is the absolute classic game of I Spy.
-I am almost sure that everyone will know how to play this, but let us go over the rules anyways: one player has to choose something visible to all the passengers and then say, “I spy with my little eye, something that starts with the letter…”.
+I am almost sure that everyone will know how to play this, but let us go over the rules anyway: one player has to choose something visible to all the passengers and then say, “I spy with my little eye, something that starts with the letter…”.
 Or you can even choose to say, “I spy with my little eye something that is the color…”

 The other passengers have to guess what the first person is talking about.
 Not to worry – we have a game for them too!
 It is one of the most accessible games for kids to play, although it might bore older kids.

 Another form is 21 questions.
-One person thinks of any famous person, and the others have to guess the person they are thinking of.
-To achieve this, they have 21 questions that they can ask the first person, but these have to be yes or no questions only.
+One person thinks of a famous person, and the others have to guess the person they are thinking of.
+To achieve this, they have 21 questions that they can ask in the first person, but these have to be yes or no questions only.
 The person who thought of the name will only answer yes or no.

 At the end of the 21 questions, the players have to guess (unless they are sure of the answer beforehand, in which case they can guess before), and the person has to reply to their guess with yes or no. Get creative with your questions, but make sure you do not waste any!
 Also, remember all the information you have received from the person.